mworles/data_projects/README.md

 Use player, team, and coach performance data with machine-learning algorithms to predict upsets in the NCAA tournament

 [Draft Navigator](https://github.com/mworles/draftnav)
-Interactive tool for live guidance in fantasy auction drafts using object-oriented programming and convex optimization
+Interactive tool for live guidance in fantasy sports auction drafts using object-oriented programming and convex optimization

 ## Code Samples
 Single code files to highlight data tools and skills.